tryolabs/django-kitsune/README.rst

 Renderers are in charge to render the results within the admin panel.
 They will take the status code and status message and return a html.

-If you want to implement your own renderer, you must implement a class that is sublcass of kitsune.renderers.KitsuneJobRenderer.
+If you want to implement your own renderer, you must implement a class that is sublcass of ``kitsune.renderers.KitsuneJobRenderer``.

 You must implement to methods: ``get_html_status(self, log)`` that receives a log and and returns a html for status code.